Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 ### 2.7.2 Visual Studio Code (VS Code)
 This is one of the most popular programmer’s editors today (https://code.visualstudio.com/)

 The *official plugin* for Mojo is called [modular-mojotools.vscode-mojo](https://marketplace.visualstudio.com/items?itemName=modular-mojotools.vscode-mojo).
-It features (v 0.2.0):
+It features (v 0.2.1):
 * Syntax highlighting for .mojo and .🔥 files
 * Code completion
 * Code diagnostics and quick fixes
 * API docs on hover
+* Code formatting
+* Run Mojo File

 Another unofficial plugin is here:
  (mojo-lang) [here](https://marketplace.visualstudio.com/items?itemName=mojo-lang.mojo-lang&ssr=false#review-details) which is at v0.1.0 and provides syntax-highlighting.
 Later a LS (Language Server) will be added.